andrewdavidmackenzie/flow/docs/internals/flow_execution.md

   inputs on connected functions
     - This may satisfy the inputs of the other function, causing them to transition to the `Ready` state

-If the function has any "Constant" initializer on any of it's inputs, it is run, possible refilling one or more of its inputs.
+If the function has any "Always" initializer on any of it's inputs, it is run, possible refilling one or more of its inputs.

 According to the availability of data at its inputs and ability to send to its outputs a function may transition to the `Ready` or `Waiting` (for inputs) or `Blocked` (on sending) state.

-The loop continues until there are no functions in the `ready`state, and the flow is terminated.
+If a functions returns `DontRunAgain` then it will be moved to the `Completed` state.
+This is used in particular for "impure" functions (such as `readline`) so that when they read EndOfFile (and running them again makes no sense) they may complete, and when their outputs are processed may cause the entire flow to complete.
+As such a function has no inputs, it otherwise would always be `Ready` and always be rerun, and "livelock" would occur and the flow would never end.

 ### Termination
-The execution of a flow terminates when there are no functions left on the ready list.
+The execution of a flow terminates when there are no functions left on the ready list to execute.
 Depending on options used and the runner, this may cause the output of some statistics, unloading of loaded objects and either runner program exit, or return to wait for a `Submission` and the whole process starts again.